quotient-im/Quaternion/README.md

 - macOS: `$HOME/Library/Cache/QMatrixClient/quaternion`
 - Windows: `%LOCALAPPDATA%/QMatrixClient/quaternion/cache`

 Cache files are safe to delete at any time but Quaternion only looks for them when starting up and overwrites them regularly while running; so it only makes sense to delete cache files when Quaternion is not running.
-If Quaternion doesn't find cache files at startup it downloads the whole state from Matrix servers, which can take much time (up to a minute and even more, depending on the number of rooms and the number of users in them).
+If Quaternion doesn't find or cannot fully load cache files at startup it downloads the whole state from Matrix servers.
+It tries to optimise this process by lazy-loading if the server supports it; in an unlucky case when the server cannot do lazy-loading, initial sync can take much time (up to a minute and even more, depending on the number of rooms and the number of users in them).
 Deleting cache files may help with problems such as missing avatars, rooms stuck in a wrong state etc.

 ## Troubleshooting